Arcnilya/KAUotic/sticker-puzzle-may2022.md

 ## Step 2: Stegonography
 Extracting the contents of secret.zip gives you a file called **longcat.jpg**.
-This file is also containing some secret information that is not visible on the surface, and these is also a hint slightly less hidden in the file.
+This file is also containing some secret information that is not visible on the surface, and there is also a hint slightly less hidden in the file.
 - ``$ file longcat.jpg``
 - ``$ strings longcat.jpg``
 - ``$ exiftool longcat.jpg``